hiveot/hub/runtime/transports/transport-protocols.md

 * action is a message for Thing {thingID} with affordance name {name}.
 * td is a TD document from Thing {thingID}

-When subscribing, the consumed-thing client connects to the href URL if a connection doesn't yet exist.
-* the consumed thing returns a subscription object to the consumer which can be used to unsubscribe.
-* when observing or subscribing this provides the data as described by the property or event's dataschema.
-* The payload contains:

-? yeah, how does this work?
-? use 'additional '
+All messages are send via the websocket connection.
+Events are therefore sent to the websocket connection that passed the subscription request.

+This is under development.

-# HTTP Implementation
+# HTTP Implementation (under development)

 Http server listens on 8443
 register routes for http requests.
 - each request carries an auth token
 - auth token contains client ID and session ID

-sse-sc subprotocol:
+ssesc subprotocol:
 * http binding -> [N]sub-protocol bindings
 * -> ws binding
 * -> sse binding